Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 things to see and do in Paris in summer

 Paris takes advantage of the arrival of good weather to offer a lot of events in its streets.
-Summer is also the time when such important events take place in the country as the celebration of the 14th of July and the Tour de France.
+Summer is also the time when important events take place in the country such as the celebration of the 14th of July and the Tour de France.

 Summer temperatures in Paris invite you to enjoy the city's parks and stretch the day well into the evening.
 The French capital helps to extend the days with an extensive cultural program in which outdoor events predominate.

-I'm sure when you planned your summer getaway to Paris you didn't expect to have the opportunity to go to the beach.
+I'm sure that when you planned your summer getaway to Paris you didn't expect to have the opportunity to go to the beach.
 You almost certainly planned a trip to Versailles from Paris to enjoy the summer sun, but the French capital offers much more.

 Practical information

-• Where it is held: Paris Plagues takes place in several different areas.
+- Where it is held: Paris Plagues takes place in several different areas.
 The first is the Parc Rives de Seine, from the Pont des Arts to the Pont de Sully, on the right bank of the river.
 From here you will have views of Notre Dame Cathedral, the Musée d'Orsay or the Louvre.
-Another area worth visiting (especially if you like swimming) is the bassin de la Villette, located on the quai de Loire of the canal de l'Ourcq.
+Another area worth visiting (especially if you like swimming) is the bassin de la Villette, located on the quai de Loire on the canal de l'Ourcq.
 Finally, the Trocadero gardens have been added to the venues of this event.

 2. La Fête des Tuileries (Tuileries Fair)